Mike Falls

-Michael Lee Falls (born March 3, 1934) is an American former professional football guard in the National Football League (NFL) for the Dallas Cowboys.
-He played college football at the University of Minnesota.
+Michael Lee Falls (born March 3, 1934) is an American former professional football player who was a guard in the National Football League (NFL) for the Dallas Cowboys.
+He played college football for the Minnesota Golden Gophers.

 Early life

 Falls attended Bemidji High School where he lettered in football and track.
 In 1952, he won the Region 8 shot put championship.

 He accepted a football scholarship from the University of Minnesota.
 He was a three-year starter, beginning his career as a two-way guard.
 As a junior, he was moved to tackle.
 As a senior, he was elected team captain.
 He also served as the team's placekicker.
 He played in the 1955 Blue–Gray game.

 Professional career

 New York Giants

 Falls was selected by the New York Giants in the twentieth round (237th overall) of the 1956 NFL draft, but didn't sign with the team.

 Toronto Argonauts

 On February 24, 1956, he signed with the Toronto Argonauts of the Interprovincial Rugby Football Union league, which eventually became the Canadian Football League.
 He played on the offensive line and was also the squad's placekicker.
 He was cut in October.